proversity-org/jupyter-server/README.md

 The docker build will reference the access token environment variable during its build and will be able to clone prviate repos.

+## Elastic File System EFS

+You are only able to run EFS in the same region as your EB deployment.

 ## Ports
 Jupyter Notebook is always run on port 3335, and Sifu on 3334.
 In future the option to change these will be provided.
 But it speaks to the deployment process as a